iamsitting/iamsitting.github.io/content/markdown/2025/01/aspire.md

 ---

-## ✅ But We’re Building Products
+## ✅ But We're Building Products

-Despite the architectural breakdown of services, what we’re actually delivering is a **product**.
+Despite the architectural breakdown of services, what we're actually delivering is a **product**.
 That means we care more about how all the pieces fit together than the internals of each individual service.

 When you're building a product: